Machupicchu Postal Codes: 08680 to 08681 | Urubamba, Cusco

-Postal codes for Machupicchu range from 08680 to 08681 in Cusco, Urubamba, Peru.
-The table below lists ZIP codes and postcodes for places within Machupicchu.
+Postal Codes (Códigos postales) for Machupicchu range from 08680 to 08681 in Urubamba, Cusco, Peru.
+To find exact Postal Codes and postcodes within Machupicchu, choose from the districts below.

 Postal Codes for Places in Machupicchu